Performance nutrition: Part 5 of 6.

 You know how much fuel is stored in your body (if you don’t, read Part 1).
 You know how your muscles burn fuel during exercise (if you don’t, read Part 2).
 You know how long your stored fuel allows you to go (if you don’t, read Part 3).
 And, you know you can create a high carbohydrate availability before your race (if you don’t, read Part 4).
 But, can you maintain high carbohydrate availability during your race?
 And… Will doing so improve your race day performance?
 Stay with me today and I will take you on a deep-dive history lesson, starting with the 1924 Boston marathon, to find out how we know what we now know...

-Reading time ~20-mins (4000-words)
+Reading time ~20-mins (4000-words).

-or listen to Podcast version here.
+Or listen to the Podcast version.

 So far you have learned that a high carbohydrate availability can be established before your race with a high-carb diet on the days before race day and a carb-full breakfast on the morning of your race.
 The obvious missing component of your race day performance nutrition equation is...